tvonwolfe/dotfiles/README.md

 - neofetch

 ## License
-This repo is licensed with the Unlicense license.
+This repo uses the Unlicense.
 I claim no rights to the code within.